Choose ClientProof if...

 | Winner | Best for client-facing delivery clarity | Best for broader or internal workflows |

 Use one shared page for updates, files, milestones, and approvals.
+This works through a repeatable project page where milestones, files, and approvals stay in context.

 Yes.
 The shared page reflects current delivery state by default.